Senior's Mental Health

 MAINTENANCE: Members maintain premises and equipment.

-for the proper operation of the club units.
-These work habits and abilities will upgrade the
+the proper operation of the club units.
+These work habits and abilities

-enjoy a nutricious meal prepared onsite.
-Check the meal schedule to see what's cooking.
+nutricious meal prepared onsite.
+Check the meal schedule to see what's

 All programs, meals and activities are currently suspended.
 Staff will work off-site, but will be available to help you.